tshepang/blog/content/das-experiment-2001.md

 injustices begin very early during the movie (perhaps within 30 minutes), while for this one, they begins only in the last 30 minutes.
 They however go way too far to be believable (e.g. attempted rape).
-The romance is beautiful (did you see that gal!), but they just had to push it as far as the gal having a part in the violence.
+The romance is beautiful (did you see that woman!), but they just had to push it as far as the woman having a part in the violence.

   [remake]: @/the-experiment-2010.md